DiODeProject/MuMoT/README.md

     (using [nbval](https://github.com/computationalmodelling/nbval)).
     If an Exception/Error is encountered then a Jupyter tab is opened in the default web browser showing its location (using [nbdime](https://nbdime.readthedocs.io/en/stable/)).
+ 1. Checks that the user manual notebook does not contain output cells

 <!--1.
 Checks that the [docs/MuMoTuserManual.ipynb](docs/MuMoTuserManual.ipynb) and [TestNotebooks/MuMoTtest.ipynb](TestNotebooks/MuMoTtest.ipynb) Notebooks
     generate the same output cell content as is saved in the Notebook files when re-run